-To complete the proof of Theorem \ref{main thm}, it left only to prove Lemma \ref{helper lemma}.
 Lemma \ref{helper lemma} follows from Proposition \ref{thm A} by a covering argument, which we now describe.
-We cover $B_{r/2}(x_0)$ by balls $B^{\delta^{\zeta}}_{\rho/2}(x_i)$.
+We cover $B_{r/2}(x_0)$ by balls $B^{\delta^{\zeta}}_{\rho/2}(x_i)$ (we are using the notation of Proposition \ref{thm A}), with the parameter $\rho$ properly chosen.
 By Proposition \ref{thm A}, $\tilde{u}_\ep$ has second order expansions with controlled error on large portions of each of the $B^{\delta^{\zeta}}_{\rho/2}(x_i)$.
 We refer to such points as being in the ``good set" of $\tilde{u}_\ep$.
-We will use the lower bound on $|\mathcal{C}|$ to show that there is a point $x$ that is both in the good set of $\tilde{u_\ep}$ and in $\mathcal{C}$.
+We will use the lower bound on $|\mathcal{C}|$ to show that there is a point $x$ that is both in the good set of $\tilde{u}_\ep$ and in $\mathcal{C}$.